MRZ07/shinkansen.zsh-theme/README.md

 ## Contributors & Credits

-That project was originally a fork from [Bullettrain](https://github.com/MRZ07/bullet-train.zsh)
+This project was originally a fork from [Bullettrain](https://github.com/MRZ07/bullet-train.zsh)